aolieman/wayward/README.rst

  ('hear', 0.0769230704038643),
  ('lowest', 0.0769230704038643)]

-The ``SignificantWordsLM`` is similarly initialized with a background corpus, but subsequently takes a group of document tokens as input.
-Its ``group_top`` method returns the top terms and their probabilities:
+The :py:class:`~.SignificantWordsLM` is similarly initialized with a background corpus, but subsequently takes a group of document tokens as input.
+Its :py:meth:`~.group_top` method returns the top terms and their probabilities:

 >>> from wayward import SignificantWordsLM